qiangyangcs/SenWave/README.md

 For Chinese Weibo dataset, please cite the paper "Sentiment Analysis on Chinese Weibo regarding COVID-19".
 Xiaoting Lyu, Zhe Chen, Di Wu, Wei Wang.
 (Citation info will be released soon.)

-Here, we thanks for the contributions of Prof. Huang in Tsinghua University.
+Here, we thanks for the contribution of Prof. Huang in Tsinghua University.